Probate & Will

 According to The Hindu Succession Act, 1956, the property belonging to Hindu male dying without a will, would be first distributed to heirs within Class I. If no heirs Class I, then will be given to heirs in Class II.
-If there are no Class I or II heirs, then the property will first go to agnates and if no agnates are available then to cognates And if there are no cognates, then the estate will go to government.
+If there are no Class I or II heirs, then the property will first go to agnates and if no agnates are available then to cognates and if there are no cognates, then the estate will lawyer go to the government.

-Class I heirs are
+Class, I heirs are